nepi-engine/nepi_rui/README.md

 This launch file assumes the webcam is at `/dev/video0`, but you can pass in a an argument to change this

         roslaunch numurus_rui test_camera.launch DEVICE:=/dev/video1

+## Production

+TODO(Luke) ask Josh / Dave what the official steps to add rosbridge / other dependencies to the device's ROS installation

+To copy this module to the device (using boardenv above) please run this from the directory above this module:

+        rsync -avzhe ssh --exclude node_modules --exclude .git numurus_rui/ root@num-sb1-zynq:/opt/numurus/ros/share/numurus_rui

+To actually run the RUI on the device, please eject the SD card and use qemu to create a new python venv in the root of this module

+        sudo apt install qemu-user-static
+        mkdir ~/mnt/rootfs
+        sudo mount /dev/mmcblk0p2 ~/mnt/rootfs
+        sudo mount -t proc proc ~/mnt/rootfs/proc
+        cp $(which qemu-arm-static) ~/mnt/rootfs
+        cp etc/resolv.conf ~/mnt/rootfs/etc/resolv.conf
+        sudo chroot ~/mnt/rootfs /bin/bash

+Once the SD card is mounted, go to the directory where the package is located and create the venv

+        cd /opt/numurus/ros/share/numurus_rui
+        python -m virtualenv venv

+Unmount and eject the SD card and put it back in the device

+To run the webserver in production on the device, run the following in separate terminals:

+        ssh root@num-sb1-zynq
+        cd /opt/numurus/ros/share/numurus_rui
+        . ../../setup.bash
+        . prodenv.sh
+        roslaunch numurus_rui rosbridge.launch

+        ssh root@num-sb1-zynq
+        cd /opt/numurus/ros/share/numurus_rui
+        . ../../setup.bash
+        . prodenv.sh
+        rosrun numurus_rui run_webserver.py